An auto-responder sends a reply message in response to incoming emails. They are often used to send out-of-office replies.

 The Auto-responders interface has two sections:

 Clicking the Add Auto-responder button opens a new page where you can create your auto-responder.
-The form used to create an auto-responder is quite long and the choices are not always obvious.
-As an example we will create an auto-responder for firstname.lastname@example.org.
+The form is quite long and the choices are not always obvious.
+As an example I will create an auto-responder for email@example.com.

 By default, auto-responders use the UTF-8 character set.
 This is a sensible default and it is unlikely that you need to use one of the other available encoding standards.

-For instance, you will receive an automated response when you send an email to email@example.com (the message lets you know that your email has been received and gives you the ticket number).
+For instance, you get an automated response when you send an email to firstname.lastname@example.org (the message lets you know that your email has been received and gives you a ticket number).
 If you got an auto-responder in place then our auto-response message will get an immediately reply from your auto-responder.
 Our auto-responder could in turn send its auto-respond message, and so forth.
 Without a mechanism to break the loop this continues until one of the mailboxes reaches its quota and stops working.

 This is where the interval comes in.
 It defines the interval at which your mailbox should reply with the auto-responder.
 An interval of 24 hours is a good choice.

 The email address and domain fields define the email address for the auto-responder.
 If you got more than one domain in your cPanel account then you can select any of your domains from a drop-down list.

 It is worth noting that the email address does not have to exist.
 For instance, it is possible to have an auto-responder for the non-existing email address email@example.com.
 This option is useful if you have closed an email account.
 You can delete the email account and then create an auto-responder that lets senders know that the mailbox no longer exists (which is more friendly than a generic “No such user” bounce email).

 A limitation of cPanel’s auto-responders is that it is not possible to create a single auto-responder for all email addresses under a specific domain.
 In other words, auto-responders are always linked to a single email address.